aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.window/location/protocol/_index.md

 ---
 title: Location.Protocol
 second_title: Aspose.SVG for .NET API Reference
-description: Location property.
+description: Location Protocol property.
 Returns the Location objects URLs scheme.
 Can be set to navigate to the same URL with a changed scheme
 type: docs
 weight: 80
 url: /net/aspose.svg.window/location/protocol/